 Information Security is everyone’s responsibility.
 Whether you’re a customer, supplier or employer, we all have a role to play in protecting valuable information and data.

 A Responsible Organisation can come from many starting points.
 It may include customers, suppliers, partners, investors, insurers or other interested parties.
-With the need for greater control over information and protection in the supply chain, organisations like you are taking this as an opportunity to stand out from the crowd.
+With the need for greater control over information and data protection in the supply chain, organisations like you are taking this as an opportunity to stand out from the crowd.
 So what are the factors that set apart those Responsible Customers and Attractive Suppliers from those organisations that are behind the curve?

 What are the characteristics of a Responsible Customer?